darkpoet78/XY-Wifi-Clock/Readme.md

 Other changes are:
 * Add long-press functionality to the UP and DOWN buttons.
 Long-pressing the UP button displays the current date.
 Long-pressing the DOWN button displays currently enabled alarms.
 Alarms that will occur later today or tomorrow blink twice.
 * Use the two LEDs on the top of the clock board.
 The blue LED indicates a successful connection to a Wifi network.
 The red LED displays NTP connection status.
 If a successful NTP time fetch has occurred, the LED will light continuously.
 If NTP is unavailable or has failed a periodic update, the LED will blink.
 * Add an alarm buzzer.
 If selected on the config page, the buzzer will sound at the alarm time.
 It will turn off if the web config page is fetched by a browser.
 It will also turn off if an external alarm silence switch is installed.
 The silence switch is a momentary normally open pushbutton that is connected between the KEY pad on the small 90 degree daughter board and ground.
 Finally, the buzzer will turn off after a 5 minute timeout.
+The alarm buzzer also has a snooze function when the external alarm silence switch is installed.
+Short pressing the switch activates snooze.
+Long pressing the switch turns off the alarm.
+The snooze time is programmable from 1 to 15 minutes.
 * Add an external AM/PM LED.
 The "dots" on the clock display aren't that great for displaying AM/PM, as talked about in the EdenRidgway project discussion.
 The rightmost dot would be ideal, but it doesn't appear to be connected on the PWB.
 An external LED can be added between the PIN2 pad and ground.
 The drive for the LED is one of the pulse-width modulated outputs of the ESP8285.
 The duty cycle of the pulse is varied when the display brightness changes, so the external LED brightness varies.
 * The number of alarms was changed from 6 to 7 so as to be able to have a unique alarm for each day of the week.
 * The possible brightness levels was changed from 7 to 8.